taverianov/cloudlinux-documentation/docs/cloudlinuxos/cloudlinux_os_components/README.md

 2. NGINX LSAPI Module uses liblsapi to transfer request to the lsphp parent process;
 3. lsphp forks the child process, which executes the request and returns data to NGINX LSAPI Module;

-* If there are no requests for lsapi_pgrp_max_idle seconds, lsphp parent process will be terminated;
+* If there are no requests for lsapi_backend_pgrp_max_idle seconds, lsphp parent process will be terminated;
 * If there are no lsphp child processes available when a new request comes, the new lsphp child process will be created;
 * lsphp children process concurrent requests simultaneously;
 * The maximum number of simultaneously running lsphp child processes can be set by the lsapi_backend_children directive.